Murders of Sefter Taş and Fethi Şahin

 Sefter Taş and Fethi Şahin were two Turkish Armed Forces soldiers who were burnt alive in Syria by the Islamic State in a Turkish-language video in which they threatened Turkey.
 The video instantly went viral and was published on December 22, 2016.
-The atrocity remains the most recent documented execution by burning in the world as of July 2025.
+The atrocity remains the most recent documented execution by burning in the world as of August 2026.

-After the incident was heard in Turkey, the uproar caused the government to temporarily block access to sites such as Ekşi Sözlük, Facebook, Twitter and YouTube and slow the internet down nationwide.
+After the incident became known in Turkey, the uproar caused the government to temporarily block access to sites such as Ekşi Sözlük, Facebook, Twitter and YouTube and slow the internet down nationwide.

 Background

 Fethi Şahin (26) and Sefter Taş (23) were two Turkish soldiers stationed in Syria before being captured by the Islamic State.
 Allegedly in their execution video, Şahin stated that he was an officer in the 26th Gendarmerie Intelligence Service while Taş stated that he was an Infantryman in the Turkish Armed Forces Kilis, in the Border Police Station.
 It was believed that the two were a part of the Turkish forces that was defending Al-Dana village in al-Bab Province when IS forces attacked the village on November 29 and captured the two.
 Simultaneously, the Turkish Armed Forces acknowledge that they had lost contact with two of their soldiers but at the time did not reveal the identity of the soldiers specified.
-The two were taken to al-Bab city before being transferred to Raqqa.